Depressed Women Vaginismus

-Making The Transition To Intercourse Step 9 explains the techniques used to eliminate pain and penetration difficulties while transitioning to normal intercourse.
-Many troubleshooting topics are covered (with supporting diagrams) such as positions to use to maximize control and minimize pain, tips to ensure more comfortable intercourse, etc.
+Making The Transition To Intercourse.
+Step 9 explains the techniques used to eliminate pain and penetration difficulties while transitioning to normal intercourse.
+This section includes many troubleshooting topics of great use.
+Examples include, such as positions to use to maximize control and minimize pain, tips to ensure more comfortable intercourse, etc.

 Step 10 –

 Full Pain-Free Intercourse & Pleasure Restoration.
 The final step toward overcoming vaginismus includes penis entry with movement and freedom from any pain or tightness.
 To educate, build sexual trust and intimacy are the goals of Step 10.
 They help complete the transition to full sexual intercourse free of pain.
 Couples can begin to enjoy pleasure with intercourse, initiate family planning, and move forward to live life free from vaginismus.